SisyphusMD/archiver/README.md

   ```bash
   git clone https://github.com/SisyphusMD/archiver.git
   ```
-  - If you have a prior export file 'export-YYYYMMDD-HHMMSS.tar.enc', place it in the repo directory before running the setup script.
+  - If you have a prior export file 'export-YYYYMMDD-HHMMSS.tar.enc', place it in the archiver repo directory before running the setup script.
 Otherwise, do the following:

     - Copy your prior keys directory (including your SSH and RSA key files) into the archiver directory.
 This should include **id_ed25519**, **id_ed25519.pub**, **private.pem**, and **public.pem**.